 Looking for an ethical backpack?
-Well, lucky you, because I have done a bit of research and found ten lovely ethical backpacks for men and for women for your consideration:
+Well, lucky you!
+I have done some research and found ten lovely ethical backpacks for men and for women for your consideration:

 1. Fjallraven Re-Kanken Backpack

-If you are looking for something practical to tote along your daily belongings, then Fjallraven have pretty much cornered the market judging by the number I see around Edinburgh every day!
+If you are looking for something practical to tote your daily belongings around, then Fjallraven has pretty much cornered the market judging by the number I see around Edinburgh every day!

 2. Baggu Recycled Canvas Backpack

 If you’re looking for a sustainable backpack for weekend or day trips, then try this jaunty Baggu Recycled Canvas Backpack.

 As well as being vegan-friendly, Baggu’s bags are designed to last.
 Baggu says that “we want every bag we make to live a long, productive life so we prioritize quality, ensuring our materials and construction hold up over time and age with character.”

 The stripe version is no longer available but I have found other colourways on Amazon* instead.

 3. Timbuk2 Leader Ethical Backpack

 If you’re in the market for something a little more outdoorsy then this Timbuk2 Leader Backpack might do the trick?
 It’s available direct from Timbuk2 UK for £84.
 What I love is that All Timbuk2 products have a lifetime warranty and are hand-sewn in the US.
 What’s more, there is the opportunity to buy spare parts if you need to replace something on your bag.